Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XIX.md

 - MIN(long_w) and MAX(long_w): These find the minimum and maximum western longitude values, respectively.

-- POWER((MIN(lat_n)- MAX(lat_n)), 2): Calculates the difference between the minimum and maximum northern latitude values and raises them to the second power.
-It results a positive number becasue it is squared.
+- POWER((MIN(lat_n)- MAX(lat_n)), 2): Calculates the difference between the minimum and maximum northern latitude values and raises them to the 2nd power.
+It results a positive number because it is squared.

-- POWER((MIN(long_w)- MAX(long_w)), 2): Calculates the difference between the minimum and maximum western longitude values and raises them to the second power.
-It results a positive number becasue it is squared.
+- POWER((MIN(long_w)- MAX(long_w)), 2): Calculates the difference between the minimum and maximum western longitude values and raises them to the 2nd power.
+It results a positive number because it is squared.

 - FROM station: Specifies the STATION table as the source of data.